To Have and Have Not (film): Plot

 In the summer of 1940, world-weary Harry Morgan operates a sport-fishing boat, the Queen Conch, in Fort-de-France, on the French colony of Martinique.
 It is not long since the fall of France and the island is under the heavy-handed control of pro-German Vichy France.
 Harry makes a modest living chartering out to tourists, crewed by his blithering friend Eddie.

 Harry affectionately looks after Eddie, a one-time top mate reduced to a rummy by alcohol.
 The island is a tinderbox of dissent, harboring many people sympathetic to Free France.
 Harry's current charter client, Johnson, owes Harry $825.
-Johnson insists he hasn't enough ready money to square his account, but promises to get the funds when the banks open the next day.
+Johnson claims not to have enough ready money to square his account, but promises to get the funds when the banks open the next day.

 Back at his hotel home Harry is approached by its owner, Gérard (known as "Frenchy" to English speakers), who urges Harry to help the French Resistance by smuggling some people onto the island.
 Harry steadfastly refuses, choosing to keep out of the current political situation.
 Also at the hotel, Harry first sees Marie ("Slim") Browning, a young American wanderer who has recently arrived on the plane from Rio.
 Seeking to avoid the advances of a drunken Johnson she volunteers a duet of "Am I Blue" with pianist Cricket and his ensemble in the hotel bar.

 A keen observer, Harry notices Slim pick Johnson's pocket, and follows her to her room directly across the hall from his own.
-He forces her to hand over the wallet, which is found to contain $1,400 in traveler's cheques and a plane ticket for early the next morning before the banks open.
-On returning the wallet to Johnson, Harry demands that he sign the traveler's cheques to pay him immediately.
+He forces her to hand over the wallet, which is found to contain $1,400 in traveler's checks and a plane ticket for early the next morning before the banks open.
+On returning the wallet to Johnson, Harry demands that he sign the traveler's checks to pay him immediately.
 Just then a shootout in front of the hotel between police and the Resistance spills over into the bar, and Johnson is killed by a stray bullet.
 The police take Harry, Slim, and Frenchy for questioning, seizing Johnson's wallet, Harry's passport, and his own money when he proves combative.

-Back at the hotel, Gérard offers to hire the now effectively penniless Harry to transport Resistance members Paul de Bursac and his wife Hélène from a nearby islet to Martinique.
+Back at the hotel, Gérard offers to hire the penniless Harry to transport Resistance members Paul de Bursac and his wife Hélène from a nearby islet to Martinique.
 Harry reluctantly accepts.
-Meanwhile, a sexually charged romance has been developing between Harry and Slim, who feels Harry is starting to fall for her.
+A sexually charged romance has been developing between Harry and Slim, who feels Harry is starting to fall for her.
 Her hopes are shattered when he uses the bulk of the money he earned in transporting the fugitives to buy her a ticket back home to America on the next plane out.